baghii/Excel_formulas/README.md

 =ROUND(1.98,-1) Rounds 1.98 to the nearest multiple of 10 0

 =ROUND(-50.55,-2) Rounds -50.55 to the nearest multiple of 100 -100

+=check value is no and apply function if value is no =IF(ISERROR(C13/1),"Invalid Data",(B13*C13)/100)

+SUM IF not equal to
+To build the "not equal to" criteria, use the "<>" logical operator.

+When a value, either text or number, is hardcoded in the criteria, remember to surround the entire construction with double quotes.

+For example, to sum the amounts with shipment other than 3 days, the formula goes as follows:

+=SUMIF(C2:C10, "<>3", B2:B10)

+To find a total of all the items except Apples, the formula is:

+=SUMIF(A2:A10, "<>apples", B2:B10)

+When the criterion is in another cell, concatenate the "not equal to" operator and a cell reference like this:

+=SUMIF(A2:A10, "<>"&F1, B2:B10)